Reducing the risk of COVID-19 transmission

 Patient communication before attending

-We will be contacting those patients whose appointments were cancelled to reschedule.
+We have been rescheduling all appointments that were cancelled during lockdown.
 If you are in pain or have a dental emergency, then please call the practice and we will be delighted to help you.

-We will request that all patients who are attending the practice update their medical/dental history form and complete a COVID-19 declaration beforehand.
-These forms will now be in electronic format as we will no longer be using paper forms, we will email you a link.
+We ask all patients attending the practice update their medical/dental history form and complete a COVID-19 declaration beforehand.
+These forms will now be in electronic format as we will no longer be using paper forms, so we will email you a link.

-If necessary, we will place a follow-up telephone call to assess relative Coronavirus infection risk.
-We will need to rebook your appointment if the forms are not completed before you arrive at the practice.
-If you have any difficulty with completing the forms, please contact our team who will be happy to assist you.
+If necessary, we will make a follow-up phone call to assess relative Coronavirus infection risk.
+If the forms are not completed before you arrive at the practice your appointment will need to be rebooked.
+If you have any difficulty completing the forms, please contact our team who will be happy to assist you.

 For your safety, Woodford House Dental Practice will be operating a contactless payment system so far as is possible.
-If you do not have a means of making contactless payment on your visit, we will request payment is made online or over the phone for your appointment prior to your attending.
+If you do not have a means of making contactless payment for your appointment during your visit, we will request an online payment or over the phone before you come.
 Many patients have Apple Pay or Android Pay on their smart phones already.
 This will help to reduce the requirement for unnecessary contact or use of pin entries on card terminals at reception.
 If you have any questions, please call and speak to the reception team who will be happy to help.

 When travelling to the practice, we would recommend that you limit close contact with other members of the public as far as possible.
 We request you arrive on time for your appointment.